Meet Our Team

 Denise Yeatman

-Denise Yeatman, M.A.,CCC-SLP, has a Master’s degree in Speech Language Pathology from the University of West Chester Pennsylvania.
+Denise Yeatman has a Master’s degree in Speech Language Pathology from the University of West Chester Pennsylvania.
 She has over 30 years of experience in childhood apraxia, autism spectrum disorders and is prompt trained.
 She also specializes in child expressive and receptive language disorder as well as pediatric feeding therapy.
 Denise comes to us with extensive work experience in AAC, especially Proliquo2go.
 In addition, she has worked with tracheostomy and ventilator dependent children who have pulmonary and swallowing difficulties.
 Her vast experience and training in the use of Vital-stim makes her a great asset.
 Most recently, she has been focusing on pragmatic and social language deficits in school age children.

 null

-Clinical Fellow
+Speech-Language Pathologist Clinical Fellow

 null